 Looking around I couldn’t find the parenting tools I needed so I filled that gap myself and designed one.
 I studied every component of rewards, of behaviour, and of positive and negative reinforcement.
 I studied, I gained qualifications, I researched, and I worked out an answer suitable for my household, my children and my parenting.

 Very quickly friends and family saw my system and its success and wanted to try it for themselves and that is how it all started.
-I chucked together a company name, a FB Page and a Paypal account and just rolled with it.
+I chucked together a company name, a FB Page and a PayPal account to take payments and just rolled with it.

 It has worked out really well and has grown with my family, so the more time the kids are at school the more time I have to spend on my business.